Tf2Prophete/Forum-Topic-Watcher/README.md

 A program to watch topics for new posts

+Please note, this program only currently works for TeamFortress.Tv and AutoItScript.com.

+If you have a specific website you would like to use this with, please email me and I can see what I can do.

 But simply put, you choose a topic you wan't to keep an eye on and when there is a new post in that topic it will alert you to it!

 You can choose to alert you with a simple window or for the program to play a sound of your choosing.